-Abstract: Cationic liposomes are frequently used as carrier particles for nucleic acid delivery.
-The most popular formulation is the equimolar mixture of two components, a cationic lipid and a neutral phosphoethanolamine.
-Its uptake pathway has been described as endocytosis.
-The presence of an aromatic molecule as a third component strongly influences the cellular uptake process and results in complete membrane fusion instead of endocytosis.
-Here, we systematically varied all three components of this lipid mixture and determined how efficiently the resulting particles fused with the plasma membrane of living mammalian cells.
-Our results show that an aromatic molecule and a cationic lipid component with conical molecular shape are essential for efficient fusion induction.
+Cationic liposomes are frequently used as carrier particles for nucleic acid delivery.
+The most popular formulation is the equimolar mixture of two components, a cationic lipid like DOTAP or as endocytosis.
+The presence of a chromophore as a third component strongly influences the cellular uptake process and results in a complete membrane fusion instead of endocytosis.
+Here, we systematically varied all three components of this lipid mixture and determined how efficient the resulting particles fused with the plasma membrane of living mammalian cells.
+Our results show that a chromophore and a cationic lipid component with conical molecular shape are essential for efficient fusion induction.
 While a neutral lipid is not mandatory, it can be used to control fusion efficiency and, in the most extreme case, to revert the uptake mechanism back to endocytosis.